Cabometyx® (cabozantinib) for advanced kidney cancer

 - rash/dry skin

-These are just some of the possible side effects of Cabometyx.
-Please tell your healthcare provider if you have any side effects that bother you or that do not go away.
+Remember, these are not all the possible side effects of Cabometyx.
+Tell your healthcare provider if you have any side effects that bother you and are affecting your quality of life.
+Do not stop taking this medication until speaking to your healthcare provider for medical advice.

 Patient Assistance Programs: